mackaytc/covid-resources/docs/README.md

 ## What Activities Can I Do Safely?

-Short answer - things outside are a lot safer things inside and if you're indoors _wear a mask_.
+Short answer - doing activities outside is a _lot_ safer than doing things inside.
+If you do have to spend time indoors with people you don't live with, _wear a mask_.
 When assessing whether or not to do something, I try to think about balancing how risky that activity is with how essential it is.
 That's what the table below lays out in a bit more detail.

 ![A simple framework for thinking about the risks of various activities](https://github.com/mackaytc/covid-resources/raw/master/docs/covid-risk-grid.png)